AnthonyDickson/HIVE/README.md

     - `2` - Depth: cv2, Background: LaMa
     - `3` - Depth: LaMa, Background: cv2
     - `4` - Depth: LaMa, Background: LaMa
-- `--use_billboard` Creates flat billboards for foreground objects.
+- `--billboard` Creates flat billboards for foreground objects.
 This is intended as a workaround for cases where the estimated depth results in stretched out meshes with missing body parts.
 - `--static_camera` Indicate that the camera was not moving during capture.
 This will use the Kinect sensor camera matrix and the identity pose for the camera trajectory.
 Note: You do not need the flag `--estimate_pose` when using this flag.

 ### Docker